 Happy St. Patrick’s Day to you all!
-In honor of Ireland’s most notable day, here’s the Best Golf Courses in Ireland in no particular order since it’s impossible to pick the best out of this lot:
+In honor of Ireland’s most notable day from guide to the Best Golf Courses in Ireland in no particular order since it’s impossible to pick the best, the top golf courses in Ireland:

 1. Royal Portrush located 1.5 hours north of Belfast on the Antrim Coast and is the site of the only British Open played in Ireland won by Max Faulkner in 1951.
 The terrain, when compared to other classic links courses is somewhat sedate, moderate with the unique character of each hole, add to the challenge and the magnificence of the course, and it’s beautiful setting just away from the Giant’s Causeway